 January Reminders for ALL Retirees and Benefit Recipients

 - SERS will send a 1099-R to the mailing address on file by January 31.
 This provides the pension amounts you received for the year, the amount of taxes withheld, and other tax information.
-The form is also available through Account Login.
+The form will also be available through Account Login by January 31.
 If you haven’t already registered for an account, we encourage you to do so.

 If You Notice a Change in Your January Payment

 This change may be related to:

 Health Care Premiums

 With the exception of AultCare PPO, all other medical plan premiums remain the same.
 The AultCare premiums are increasing by 1%.
 Please visit the 2023 Open Enrollment page on our website or watch the 2023 Open Enrollment presentation for more information.